 Substantially all of the Organization's revenue is derived from its activities in Massachusetts.
-During the year ended June 30, 2022, the Organization derived approximately 51% of its total revenue from governmental and other agencies, 45% from donors (including in-kind and special events), 0% from investment returns and 4% from other sources.
+During the year ended June 30, 2023, the Organization derived approximately 51% of its total revenue from donors (including in-kind and special events), 47% from governmental and other agencies and 2% from investment returns.
 All revenue is recorded at the estimated net realizable amounts.

-Accounts Receivable
+Accounts receivable

 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-As of June 30, 2022, management has determined any allowance would be immaterial.
+As of June 30, 2023, management has determined any allowance would be immaterial.